$75.00 – $100.00

 Available manuals are the Apple II Super Serial Card User’s Manual (1985) and the (1981) Apple II Super Serial Card Installation and Operating Manual.

-Previous collector removed the short card interface cable from the card for easier storage, I may run across them yet…If you are replacing an existing Super Serial Card, you won’t need the cable.
+Previous rescuer removed the short card interface cable from the card for easier storage, I may run across them yet…If you are replacing an existing Super Serial Card, you won’t need the cable.
 Available with and without the card to port interface cable.
 The card interface cable goes from the card (10 pin plug) to the back of the computer where it fastens into one of the openings, becoming a 25 pin port for the printer/modem cable to plug into.

 You will need an additional cable (not included) to go from the back of the computer to your particular device – a printer, modem or other serial device.